We may need to export/import Putty sessions when we are moving to another laptop or system.

 network error software caused connection abort: Check out how to resolve network error software caused connection abort in Putty.
 It will help surely in better connectivity

-Puttygen : Puttygen is a very useful key generator which can be used to generate key pairs for login to Linux node on cloud or on-premise using putty
+Puttygen: Puttygen is a very useful key generator that can be used to generate key pairs for login to Linux node on the cloud or on-premise using putty